junxit/us-congress-bills-110/metadata.md

 - 2007-06-14 — Introduced in Senate
 - 2007-06-14 — Read twice and referred to the Committee on Finance. (text of measure as introduced: CR S7752)
 - 2007-06-14 — Sponsor introductory remarks on measure.
 (CR S7751-7752)
+- 2007-07-23 — Committee on Finance.
+Ordered to be reported without amendment favorably.
+- 2007-07-24 — Committee on Finance.
+Reported by Senator Baucus without amendment.
+Without written report.
+- 2007-07-24 — Committee on Finance.
+Reported by Senator Baucus without amendment.
+Without written report.
+- 2007-07-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 281.